 Palo Duro Canyon is the most spectacular and scenic landscape feature in the Panhandle of Texas.

 The Spanish name Palo Duro means "hardwood" and refers to the hardwood shrubs and trees found in the canyon.
-Palo Duro Canyon was carved into the eastern Caprock escarpment of the High Plains during the past ninety million years by the headwaters of the Prairie Dog Town Fork of the Red River and by attendant weathering.
+Palo Duro Canyon was carved into the eastern Caprock Escarpment of the High Plains during the past ninety million years by the headwaters of the Prairie Dog Town Fork of the Red River and by attendant weathering.

 The head of the canyon lies fifteen miles southeast of Amarillo in Randall County, and the canyon extends sixty miles southeast through Armstrong County and into Briscoe County.
 It reaches depths of 800 feet from rim to floor (approximately 3,500 feet to 2,400 feet above sea level) and average widths of more than six miles.